continuwuity/continuwuity/docs/troubleshooting.md

 ## General potential issues

-#### Potential DNS issues when using Docker
+### Potential DNS issues when using Docker

+Docker's DNS setup for containers in a non-default network intercepts queries to enable resolving of container hostnames to IP addresses.
+However, due to performance issues with Docker's built-in resolver, this can cause DNS queries to take a long time to resolve, resulting in federation issues.

+This is particularly common with Docker Compose, as custom networks are easily created and configured.

-Docker has issues with its default DNS setup that may cause DNS to not be properly functional when running Continuwuity, resulting in federation issues.
-The symptoms of this have shown in excessively long room joins (30+ minutes) from very long DNS timeouts, log entries of "mismatching responding nameservers", and/or partial or non-functional inbound/outbound federation.
+Symptoms of this include excessively long room joins (30+ minutes) from very long DNS timeouts, log entries of "mismatching responding nameservers", and/or partial or non-functional inbound/outbound federation.

-This is **not** a Continuwuity issue, and is purely a Docker issue.
-It is not sustainable for heavy DNS activity which is normal for Matrix federation.
-The workarounds for this are:
+This is not a bug in continuwuity.
+Docker's default DNS resolver is not suitable for heavy DNS activity, which is normal for federated protocols like Matrix.

+Workarounds:

 - Use DNS over TCP via the config option `query_over_tcp_only = true`
-- Don't use Docker's default DNS setup and instead allow the container to use and communicate with your host's DNS servers (host's `/etc/resolv.conf`)
+- Bypass Docker's default DNS setup and instead allow the container to use and communicate with your host's DNS servers.
+Typically, this can be done by mounting the host's `/etc/resolv.conf`.

-#### DNS No connections available error message
+### DNS No connections available error message

 If you receive spurious amounts of error logs saying "DNS No connections available", this is due to your DNS server (servers from `/etc/resolv.conf`)